1450: James II demonstrates his power by executing two members of the Livingston family.

 1482: The English, on behalf of James III's exiled brother Alexander, invade southern Scotland.
 At Lauder the Scottish nobles kill many of King James III's advisers and arrest the King, returning him to captivity in Edinburgh Castle.
 The English take Edinburgh, but then withdraw, keeping both Berwick-upon-Tweed and Berwick Castle, which will now remain English.
 James IIIis released following apparent reconciliation with his brother Alexander, Duke of Albany.
 It is only temporary: further plotting sees him leave for France in 1484.

 11 June 1488: James III seeks to capture his eldest son, James, Duke of Rothesay, who at 15 is becoming a focus for dissent in the kingdom.
-Following a fight between their supporters near Stirling, on the site of the earlier Battle of Bannockburn, the injured James III is murdered by persons unknown.
+Following the Battle of Sauchieburn between their supporters near Stirling, on the site of the earlier Battle of Bannockburn, the injured James III is murdered by persons unknown.

 1492: Blind Harry dies.
 He is the minstrel whose verses have preserved the story of William Wallace, and which help shape Scottish views of the English for the rest of the millennium.